PrateekParihar/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here are the list of my favorite things.
+- Coding
+- Running
+- Bowling